 All these worthy tributes to LGBT people.
 Where is the area showing the cons of homosexuality (biblical texts, potential curing of LGBT).
 Too positive about the care and respect needed about their community what about us homophobes?
 The story about gay men deliberately targeting Christian cakemakers, hoteliers etc. who refused to cater for homosexuals because of their religious beliefs.
 However, a similar number of positive and supportive responses to Prejudice and Pride drew on religious beliefs, and how religion had shaped a view of the world where all people are valued.
 For example, see figure 36, a comment collected on a card from Kingston Lacy:

-In 2017 the National Trust launched Prejudice and Pride.
-The programme reveals and celebrates the lives of people who challenged conventional notions of gender and sexuality and explores the places in which they lived and worked.
+KU02 Prejudice We must abolish prejudice. and Pride God created all people, it is up to man, to accept In 2017 the National Trust launched Prejudice and Pride. this, We are all flesh The programme reveals and celebrates the lives of blood and deser people who challenged conventional notions of gender and sexuality and explores the places in which OLE they lived and worked.
+Why does this matter today?
+Please write or draw your response